chengxiangdong/website/content/zh-cn/docs/concepts/cluster-administration/flow-control.md

 <!--
 * `apiserver_flowcontrol_request_concurrency_limit` is a gauge vector
-  hoding the computed concurrency limit (based on the API server's total concurrency limit and PriorityLevelConfigurations' concurrency shares), broken down by the label `priority_level`.
+  holding the computed concurrency limit (based on the API server's total concurrency limit and PriorityLevelConfigurations' concurrency shares), broken down by the label `priority_level`.
 -->